-This year the school council helped to raise funds for charity through planning their own ‘Lent Event’ just before the Easter holidays.
+During recent academic years the school council has helped to raise funds for charity through planning their own ‘Lent Event’ just before the Easter holidays.
 They presented information to the whole school about which charities they felt that money should be donated to, and then we were very lucky that our church was able to match the money raised too.

 The school council get together every term to discuss issues that they feel need resolution within the school.
-During the last academic year we have purchased new playground games for lunchtime and a ‘Friendship Stop’ sign for those who feel that they need a lunchtime buddy.
+Recent achievements have led to the purchase of new playground games for lunchtime and a ‘Friendship Stop’ sign for those who feel that they need a lunchtime buddy.

 At their own request, in support of our school ethos, the council recently planned a series of ‘Random Acts of Kindness’ around the school where small groups would sneak into classrooms during the lunch hour to sharpen pencils or hang up the coats.
 This really supported the feeling of togetherness and community around our school and was popular with all the classes.